User-Driven Support for Visualization Prototyping in D3: Recommending Code Snippets to Make D3 Visualizations Interactive

 \subsection{Predicting Visualization types}

 We described how the recommendation engine supports interaction predictions when the user selects a visualization template first.
-However, our implementation in the Minerva system can also support recommendations even when the user does not select a template.
-To do this, Minerva utilizes the Beagle Annotator developed by Battle et al. \cite{battle2018beagle} to enable real-time prediction of which type of visualization the user is currently implementing.
-With this annotator, Minerva can predict if a user is implementing a scatterplot, or some other visualization type by extracting the SVG elements of the visualization and running it through the Beagle Annotator's decision tree classifiers.
+However, our implementation in the Mirny system can also support recommendations even when the user does not select a template.
+To do this, Mirny utilizes the Beagle Annotator developed by Battle et al. \cite{battle2018beagle} to enable real-time prediction of the visualization a user is currently implementing.
+With this annotator, Mirny can predict if a user is implementing a Scatterplot, or some other visualization type by extracting the SVG elements of the visualization and running it through the Beagle Annotator's decision tree classifiers.